Andy Murray progresses at Surbiton with straight-sets win over Bu Yunchaokete

 The outbursts of anger continued in the second set with both players still unable to put clear distance between the scores.

-Murray would eventually maintain a high enough level to see off the spirited Yuchanokete and advance into the next stage as he aims to go one better than his semi-final place at Surbiton 12 months ago.
+Murray eventually maintained a high enough level to see off the spirited Yuchanokete and advance into the next stage as he aims to go one better than his semi-final place at Surbiton 12 months ago.

+Former world number one Murray will go on to play Jason Kubler in the quarter-finals on Friday after the Australian beat Britain’s Ryan Peniston 6-3 7-6 (5).

+Despite his own frustrations, Murray felt Yuchanokete had put up a solid display.